martbetz/martbetz.github.io/faq.md

 ### Where are you from? ###

-The same place as you, most likely: Planet Earth.
+The same place as you (most likely): Planet Earth.

 ### Will you repair my camera/lens? ###